krokedil/dibs-easy-for-woocommerce/readme.txt

 * This plugin integrates with Nets Easy.
 You need an agreement with Nets specific to the Nets Easy platform to use this plugin.

 == CHANGELOG ==
+= 2022.07.14    - version 2.0.4 =
+* Fix           - Fixed a critical error happening when attempting to process and print an error message.
+* Fix           - Fixed checkout template filter not working with Redis Cache (thanks @oxyc!)
+* Tweak         - Plugin assets won't be loaded on the thank-you page anymore.
+* Tweak         - We no longer create a new session unless the selected payment method is Nets Easy.

 = 2022.06.30    - version 2.0.3 =
 * Fix           - Fix issues with error handling from the Nets API with order management.
 Solves the errors that would show as "Uncaught Error" in the WooCommerce logs.